magento/devdocs/mftf/2.3/reporting.md

 - `.html` and `.png` files that are screenshots of fails in HTML and PNG formats.
   To cleanup the `_output/` directory, remove them manually.

-The `mftf` tool logs its output at `dev/tests/acceptance/mftf.log` continuously.
+The `mftf` tool logs output continuously to the `dev/tests/acceptance/mftf.log` file.

 ## Command line

 The MFTF reports about its progress during test run when you run the `mftf` CLI tool with [`run:test`][] or [`run:group`][] commands.

-The report may contain three main parts:
+The report can contain three main parts:

 - Pre-run checks:
   - Environment check, such as PHP warnings, etc.
   - XML test validation like deprecation warnings such as missing required components in XML tests.
-- Codeception report which is the actual report about progress of each test.
+- Codeception report which is the progress report for each test.
 - Total results of the test run such as number of tests, assertions, and failures.

 To manage the level of verbosity, use `-v` or `--verbose` flag in the `mftf` commands.